-Students are not permitted to study in a country for which the U.S. Dept. of State (DOS) or the Centers for Disease Control and Prevention (CDC) has issued a Travel Warning.
-The University may also issue its own University Travel Restriction for travel to a region.
-If a DOS or CDC Travel Warning or a University Travel Restriction is issued prior to departure for a planned destination or while students are participating in a program in the affected region, the program will be canceled or alternate arrangements will be made for students in the program.
+The University limits student travel for University-related purposes to or through a country or a region for which the U.S. Department of State has published a Travel Advisory of Level 3 “Reconsider Travel” – color code orange or Level 4 “Do Not Travel” – color code red; a country or region for which the Centers for Disease Control have issued a Travel Health Notification of Warning Level 3; a country with a Sanctioned Country designation issued by the Office of Foreign Assets Control in the U.S. Department of Treasury; and to a country of region for which the has issued its own University Travel Restriction.
+If a DOS Level 3 or 4 Travel Advisory, CDC Travel Warning Level 3 or a University Travel Restriction is issued prior to departure for a planned destination or while students are participating in a program in the affected region, the program will be canceled or alternate arrangements will be made for students in the program.
 Should UVA decide to cancel a program prior to departure, or recall students currently abroad, every effort will be made to assist students in reintegrating their studies at home at the earliest possible time.
 In addition, given such exceptional circumstances, the normal refund policy may be modified to help students recover as many of their expenses as possible.
 However, students will remain responsible for any expenditures made on their behalf that cannot be recovered by the University.
 Please see the University Policy on Student International Travel for more information.

 UVA Education Abroad Advisors work with students enrolled in study abroad programs individually and at the mandatory Pre-Departure Orientation to help students prepare for a safe experience abroad.
 Topics covered include: general safety, travel safety, medical concerns, and responsible and respectful behavior.
 Students, parents and family members are encouraged to review more information related to Health and Safety in the Education Abroad Handbook.